tomcritchlow/tomcritchlow.github.io/_drafts/2019-01-15-i-consultant.md

 ## Act 4, capitalist

 Develop a capitalist construct.
 For me - consultant == $$.
 For others studio name == $$.
 The worst thing to do is to hold too tightly to a sense of "authenticity" or "identity" that prevents you from playing the capitalist rodeo.

+Armor you use when you enter the arena of capitalism.